boltops-tools/terraspace-docs/_docs/helpers/aws/ssm.md

 ## Automatic Expansion

 Notice how `:ENV` is expanded in the example above.
 Support for this was automatically added in terraspace\_plugin_aws 0.3.6.
-To update:

-    bundle update terraspace_plugin_aws

-It's also recommended you update generally.
-So you use the latest version of terraspace also.

-    bundle update

-If you need to stay with the old version of terraspace\_plugin_aws, then use regular Ruby:

-app/stacks/demo/tfvars/dev.tfvars

-    user = "<%= aws_ssm("/demo/#{Terraspace.env}/user") %>"
-    pass = "<%= aws_ssm("/demo/#{Terraspace.env}/pass") %>"

 To selectively disable expansion you can provide the `expand: false` option.